 “In a future with more intensive rainfall the risk of soil erosion on croplands increases, and sustainable land management is a way to protect communities from the detrimental impacts of this soil erosion and landslides.
 However there are limits to what can be done, so in other cases degradation might be irreversible,” he said.

-The report sets out options to tackle land degradation, and prevent or adapt to further climate change.
-It also examines potential impacts from different levels of global warming.
+The report sets out options to tackle land degradation and prevent or adapt to further climate change.
+It also examines the potential impacts from different levels of global warming.

 Coordinated action to address climate change can simultaneously improve land, food security and nutrition, and help to end hunger.
 The report highlights that climate change is affecting all four pillars of food security: availability (yield and production), access (prices and ability to obtain food), utilization (nutrition and cooking), and stability (disruptions to availability).